meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-08-web-apps-with-flask.md

 (venv)$ flask run
 ```

 This project served as a nice opportunity to get more familiar with Flask, with the intent of eventually building an app of greater utility down the road (perhaps integrating [Plotly](https://plot.ly/products/dash/)).
 For now let's learning about the essential components involved with Flask.
-But first, a brief primer on virtual enviroments and environmental variables.
+But first, a brief primer on virtual environments and environmental variables.

 ## Setting up the environment